DeeKahy/RustBot/README.md

 - `-remind list` - List your active reminders
 - `-remind remove <id>` - Remove a specific reminder
 - `-remind clear` - Clear all your reminders
+- `-react <text>` - Add emoji reactions to a replied message spelling out the text

 ## Quick Start with Docker (Recommended)